OpenSimulationInterface/osi-documentation/osi/commenting.rst

     }

-The rule defintion must follow the syntax which is defined by a regex search which you can see below:
+The rule definition must follow the syntax which is defined by a regex search which you can see below:

 .. code-block:: python